maawakhalid/TrainingLLM_LaTeX_MathematicalExpression_To_ValidPythonCodeGenerator/README.md

-# TrainingLLMs: LaTeX MathematicalExpression To ValidPythonCodeGenerator
+# TrainingLLMs: LaTeX MathematicalExpression To Valid PythonCode
 Given a LaTeX expression, train an LLM to generate valid python code.

 # Description